Specify one or more content sources to render into a single PDF document

 type

 fields.
-The content object can be:- URL content with
+The content object can be:

 type: "url"